-The adjustable rate loans typically offer a period where the interest rate is fixed for a certain amount of time and then the rate will adjust once a year afterwards.
+The adjustable-rate loans typically offer a period where the interest rate is fixed for a certain amount of time and then the rate will adjust once a year afterward.
 The fixed period can range from one year to 5 years.

 In addition to the flexibility of choosing different loan terms, the VA mortgage does not charge a prepayment penalty if the borrower chooses to pay off the loan early.
 Paying off the loan early can be done by either adding extra money to each monthly payment during the year, paying a lump sum amount once a year or simply paying off the balance entirely ahead of the calculated due date.

 Illinois, Wisconsin, Minnesota and Florida VA mortgage loans are capped at the conforming loan limit of $453,100 for a no money down loan.